Year of Publication

 Digital Object Identifier (DOI)

 Moore, Eric T., "PHYSICAL EDUCATOR PERCEPTIONS OF PROFESSIONAL DEVELOPMENT: A PHENOMENOLOGICAL STUDY" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 41.